MichaelP35/RustBot/README.md

 # Setting it Up

 As of writting this, the bot is very early in development and setting it up requires some programming knowledge.
-If you want to set it up, just follow Sent's guide on https://pythonprogramming.net/discordpy-basic-bot-tutorial-introduction/ .
+If you want to set it up, just follow [Sent's guide](https://pythonprogramming.net/discordpy-basic-bot-tutorial-introduction/).
 You just need to follow it until the first code block is shown.
 Ensure that the token.txt file contains the token of your bot, and the guild id is the id of the server the bot is in.